Submission details

 CompSys 2025 welcomes three types of contributions: research papers, work-in-progress papers/early ideas, and negative/failed research results.

-As in previous years, we also solicit contributions sharing negative results, incorrect methodologies, or invalidated hypotheses to share lessons learned and remind ourselves that trying ideas that do not lead to expected outcomes is a normal part of research.
-Submissions of negative research results papers require a short paper of at most 2 pages (not including references) in IEEE double-column format or 4 pages (not including references) in LNCS single-column format.
+Submissions of early ideas, work-in-progress papers or negative/failed research results require a short paper of at most 2 pages (not including references) in IEEE double-column format or 4 pages (not including references) in LNCS single-column format.

 Submission Portal